SIMLabHAW/SIMLab-Emergency-Simulator/README.md

 ## Contributions

 In this section, a lot of potential improvements are hinted at.
-If you want to contribute to this repository and project, feel free to fork or clone.
+If you want to contribute to this repository and project, feel free to fork, clone and issue pull requests if you made some cool or necessary adaptions.

 ### Potential Changes and Features for Future Versions